R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm, 12cm x 10cm, (framed) 15cm x 13cm (SOLD)

-An earthy floral arrangement emerges from a chamomile glow underpainting.
-A lavender misted veil of unconcealed brushwork breathes life behind a painterly floral arrangement, grounded in solid caramel bronze vase.
-Living in a repurposed vintage frame, the artwork reflects enduring symbols of beauty, flowers, which are created from the artist’s imagination.
-Old Fashioned On The Rocks responds to the artist’s (self-imposed) burden, to both captivate the viewer’s eye while stimulating the mind.
+An earthy floral arrangement emerges from a chamomile glow under painting.
+Unconcealed lavender brushstrokes act as the backdrop for an antique bronze vase.
+Living in a repurposed vintage frame, the artwork reflects reimagined symbols of beauty, flowers.
+Old Fashioned On The Rocks responds to the artist’s (self-imposed) burden, to both captivate the viewer’s eye while also stimulating the viewer’s mind.

 Intimate